roots/docs/docs/trellis/master/existing-projects.md

 This documentation presumes your project follows the [Roots Example Project](https://github.com/roots/roots-example-project.com) recommendations.
 :::

-## Getting Started

-If you've never worked on a Trellis project before, make sure your local development environment is configured by following the [Getting Started guide(s)](../../getting-started/macos.md).

 ## Gather Information

 To work on an existing Trellis project you need the following: